Individual Retirement Account (IRA)

 Converting a Traditional IRA to a Roth IRA

 - For some individuals, converting a Traditional IRA to a Roth IRA can have beneficial tax implications.
-Prior to converting to a Roth IRA, you should ask your tax advisor and the professionals at BBVA Compass to help in making this decision.
+Prior to converting to a Roth IRA, you should consult your tax advisor.
 Please visit your local BBVA Compass Banking Center for more information.

 Coverdell Education Savings Accounts (CESAs)